 The Gruber Foundation proudly presents the 2017 Cosmology Prize to Sandra Faber for her groundbreaking studies of the structure, dynamics, and evolution of galaxies.
 Her research ranges from detailed studies of the stellar populations, masses, dark matter content, and supermassive black holes in nearby galaxies, to surveys of distant galaxies over cosmic time.
 The results of these investigations have aided and inspired the work of astronomers and cosmologists worldwide.

 Laureates of the Gruber Cosmology Prize:

-- 2015: John Carlstrom, Jeremiah Ostriker, and Lyman Page, for their individual and collective contributions to the study of the universe on the largest scales
+- 2015: John Carlstrom, Jeremiah Ostriker, and Lyman Page, for individual and collective contributions to the study of the universe on the largest scales

-- 2014: Jaan Einasto, Kenneth Freeman, Brent Tully and Sidney van den Bergh for their pioneering contributions to the understanding of the structure and composition of the nearby Universe
+- 2014: Jaan Einasto, Kenneth Freeman, Brent Tully and Sidney van den Bergh for pioneering contributions to the understanding of the structure and composition of the nearby Universe

-- 2012: Charles Bennett and the WMAP Team for their exquisite measurements of anisotropies in the relic radiation from the Big Bang—the Cosmic Microwave Background
+- 2012: Charles Bennett and the WMAP Team for exquisite measurements of anisotropies in the relic radiation from the Big Bang—the Cosmic Microwave Background

 - 2010: Charles Steidel for his groundbreaking studies of the distant Universe